mgoebelm/server-configs-DO/app-server/php7-1/installation.md

 ```
 sudo nano /etc/php/7.1/fpm/php.ini
 ```

-`cgi.fix_pathinfo=0`
+> Alterar para
+>
+> cgi.fix_pathinfo=0

+>

-> cgi.fix_pathinfo=1  This is an extremely insecure setting because it tells PHP to attempt to execute the closest file it can find if a PHP file does not match exactly.
+> !!
+Observação !! cgi.fix_pathinfo=1  is an extremely insecure setting because it tells PHP to attempt to execute the closest file it can find if a PHP file does not match exactly.
 This basically would allow users to craft PHP requests in a way that would allow them to execute scripts that they shouldn't be allowed to execute.